facuxrv/facuxrv/README.md

 ---

-## 📫 Contacto
+## 📫 Contact

 - ✉️ facundokisielus@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/facundo-kisielus-39819a228/)

 ---

-⭐ Gracias por visitar mi perfil. ¡Siempre estoy abierto a colaborar o aprender algo nuevo!
+⭐ Thanks for visiting my profile!
+I'm always open to collaborating or learning something new.